 Increasing levels of human activity in coastal waters are accompanied by increasing levels of anthropogenic underwater sound.
-Many marine animals, including mammals, fish and invertebrates, use sound to communicate, navigate, and/or feed.
-Impacts to resources in Stellwagen Bank National Marine Sanctuary (SBNMS or Sanctuary) due to underwater noise warrant attention and research.
+Many marine animals, including mammals, fish and invertebrates, use sound to communicate, navigate, feed and avoid predators, among other critical life functions.
+Impacts to resources in Stellwagen Bank National Marine Sanctuary (Sanctuary) due to underwater noise warrant attention and research.

 Understanding how key fish and invertebrate species, seafloor communities, and associated habitats respond to a range of human impacts is critical for assessing compatible human uses within the boundaries of Stellwagen Bank National Marine Sanctuary (SBNMS or Sanctuary) and meeting program goals focused on resource protection.

 Fishing Impacts to Maritime Heritage Resources (Updated 10/31/2014)